-Update on the Payments for “Unknown” Alien Status Inmate Days
+Update on the Discontinuance of Payments for “Unknown” Alien Status Inmate Days

-The Department of Justice (DOJ) will continue the reimbursements for the unknown category of SCAAP inmates for the FY 2013 SCAAP awards.
+The Department of Justice (DOJ) will postpone the elimination of reimbursements for the unknown category of SCAAP inmates for 1 year, which includes the payment of FY 2012 SCAAP awards.
+The delay of this change will provide a significant opportunity for local governments to work collaboratively with the U.S. Department of Homeland Security (DHS) to improve local processes for detainee identification, in anticipation of discontinuing payments for unknown inmates next year.
 SCAAP grantees are strongly encouraged to work collaboratively with DHS in the following programs in order to increase their inmate alien status verifications.
 Those programs include:

 - Secure Communities Program: This program leverages an existing information sharing capability between DHS and DOJ to quickly and accurately identify aliens who are arrested for a crime and booked into local law enforcement custody.
 With this capability, the fingerprints of everyone arrested and booked are not only checked against Federal Bureau of Investigation (FBI) criminal history records, but they are also checked against DHS immigration records.
 If fingerprints match DHS records, the Bureau of Immigration and Customs Enforcement (ICE) determines if immigration enforcement action is required, considering the immigration status of the alien, the severity of the crime and the alien's criminal history.
 For more information, see the following web site: www.ice.gov/secure_communities/.